 - pulp_redis: install and start Redis for Pulp 3.

 - pulp_webserver: install, configure, start, and enable a front-end web server that combines pulp_api and pulp_content into 1 service.

 - pulp_workers: install, configure, and set the state of pulp workers.

 - pulp_devel: installs useful tools and adds some config files for a Pulp 3 development environment.

-pulp_installer also is equipped with these prereq roles that perform additional tasks to install specific plugins:
+pulp_installer also is equipped with these helper roles for pulp_common:

 pulp_installer also provides the following meta roles, which depend on a set of other roles.
 These provide

 the convenience of writing playbooks that specify one role, rather than a list of roles that often changes.

 - pulp_all_services: A role to install all Pulp services (first-party & third-party) on a single host.